-Master of Science in Park & Recreation Resource Management
+Master of Science in Recreation and Parks Management

-The Master of Science in Park and Recreation Resource Management is a program designed to provide professionals who have some administrative and supervisory experience with the skills and techniques necessary to become upper level managers in public, non-profit and commercial agencies in the parks and recreation field.
-Students with degrees in allied fields who are currently working in the park and recreation field are encouraged to apply and will find the program helpful to their career development.
-The curriculum has several innovative features which are designed to provide students with a quality education.
-The program is designed to train the next generation of leaders in the park and recreation field and it caters to those working in the field who are interested in advancing themselves professionally.
-Next, the program utilizes practitioner educators who bring current issues and practices into the classroom.
-It emphasizes the use of case studies to bring real world situations into the classroom and to facilitate an interactive discourse between students and faculty.
-Last, the program utilizes a weekend campus approach that enables students to complete the program part-time while remaining employed.
-In addition, the weekend campus approach enables students to interact with faculty and moreover, to interact with other students who are preparing to assume key leadership roles within the field.
-Together, these features create a quality learning environment which helps students develop their career path in the field.
+The Master of Science in Recreation and Parks Management (RPM) is a program designed to provide professionals who have some administrative and supervisory experience with the skills and techniques necessary to become upper-level managers in public, nonprofit and commercial agencies in the parks and recreation field.
+Individuals with degrees in allied fields who are currently working in the parks and recreation field are encouraged to apply and will find the program professionally and personally fulfilling.
+The Recreation and Parks Management curriculum has several innovative features that are designed to provide students with a quality education.
+The program is designed to train the next generation of leaders in the parks and recreation field, and it caters to those working in the field who are interested in advancing themselves professionally.
+Next, the program introduces the students to the RPM faculty in addition to seasoned upper-level practitioners in the field throughout the 10 required classes.
+Students may select from various templates to complete a final project that is applicable to their area of interest with a focus on providing professional advancement within their current agency and the profession as a whole.
+Lastly, the program is offered totally online, with the exception of a 3-day orientation prior to the start of classes to help orient the students regarding the program, provide online training, introduce students to faculty and enjoy some social interaction prior to the beginning of their educational journey!